 - Pay attention to visual feedback.

 - Hear what's being said, and respond if you don't understand something.

 - As a speaker, pay attention to body language that might indicate disinterest or confusion.

 Visual feedback is useful.
 It's useless to keep talking if you observe that the listener is not interested.
 They may be fidgeting or looking away.
 Respond to that appropriately by changing the topic or by giving the listener time to speak.
-This interaction makes a face-to-face conversation much more meaningful.
+This interaction makes the conversation much more meaningful.

-As a listener, show your are interested and have a desire to understand when you missed a point.
+As a listener, show you're interested and have a desire to understand when you missed the point.
 If the speaker didn't make something clear, bring it up before it gets lost in further discussion.
 Ask questions, interject, but let the speaker complete a thought too.

-This is especially true in a sales interaction, where visual feedback of body language is so important.
+That is especially helpful in a sales interaction, for example, where visual feedback of body language is so valuable.
 A top-notch salesperson uses body language to know how to proceed with a sales pitch.

-Customer service is also best performed face-to-face, since all the visual cues can be picked up and responded to appropriately.
+Customer service is also best-performed face-to-face since all the visual cues can be picked up and responded to appropriately.
 A customer may be frustrated about a product or may have a service question.
-Visual feedback shows quickly if he or she understands the help being provided.
+Visual feedback shows quickly if he or she understands the help one is providing.

-Personal conversations among friends is enhanced and appreciated when the same techniques I've described are used.
-When more meaning is derived from conversations with friends, one will want to get together more often for an enjoyable chat.
+Personal conversations among friends are enhanced and appreciated when using the same techniques I've described.
+When one realizes more meaning from discussions with friends, they will want to get together more often for an enjoyable chat.

-With the Internet and smartphones, too many people are hiding behind their devices.
-Let's not lose that important part of human communication that only face-to-face can provide.
+With the Internet and smartphones, many people are hiding behind their devices.
+Let's not lose that vital part of human communication that only face-to-face can provide.

 © 2012 Glenn Stok